vugar-n/jang_homelab/README.txt

 fail2ban-fb.sh

 FILES OVERVIEW:
-To understand how this configurators come together in pieces, inspect each files in order: hostname-ks.cfg             - Kickstart file for physical machine to set up KVM hypervisor/libvirt to host VMs main-script-fb.sh           - Main script executes each script below in sequential order sysctl-fb.sh                - Configure kernel runtime parameter
+To understand how this configurator comes together in pieces, inspect each files in the following order: hostname-ks.cfg             - Kickstart file for physical machine to set up KVM hypervisor/libvirt to host VMs main-script-fb.sh           - Main script executes each script below in sequential order sysctl-fb.sh                - Configure kernel runtime parameter